Michigan State University Expedited Title IX Review in Light of Sexual Assault Scandal

 If you’ve been sexually assaulted on campus, it’s only natural to be afraid to report it, especially in light of all the stories of schools discounting complaints.
 However, you shouldn’t let this fear stop you from feeling comfortable at your school and seeking justice.
 You shouldn’t hesitate to call a Title IX attorney to talk about your claim and seek help through the complaint process.
 A lawyer can protect your rights and will know how to stand up for you, even in the face of doubt from your school.

-Call a New Haven Title IX Law Firm for Help
+Call a Title IX Law Firm for Help

-The legal team at Duffy Law in New Haven, Connecticut, is dedicated to helping students around the U.S. with Title IX cases.
+The legal team at Duffy Law is dedicated to helping students around the U.S. with Title IX cases.
 Everything you tell us is confidential, and we will evaluate your legal options based on your individual circumstances.
 Please don’t hesitate to call our experienced Title IX attorneys at 203-946-2000 today.